What Are Your Options For Fleet And Truck Financing?

 If you decide to choose leasing as your preferred method of truck financing, there are several items that you want to make sure that you know before entering the lease.
 One thing is what happens at the conclusion of the lease?
 Do you own the vehicle?
 Can you purchase it for a specific amount?
 Does the vehicle’s ownership revert back to the leasing company?
 Also, you want to make sure you are not hit with additional cost for exceeding mileage limits if any.
 Make sure you know about any mileage limits on the vehicle going into the lease agreement.
 The cost for exceeding mileage limits can negate much of what you saved on maintenance and tax benefits during the course of the lease.

-Apply for vehicle leasing.
+Apply for vehicle purchase financing or leasing.

 Sign up for the free BM$ Success Newsletter and keep up with the latest funding opportunities for your business!